Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 - being proactive in anticipating requirements of committees and chairs.

-The typical staff structure of a committee secretariat supporting a legislative and general purpose standing committee comprises a committee secretary, a principal research officer, a senior research officer, a research officer and an administrative officer (formerly called an executive assistant).
-The change to that position title was in response to the Committee Office submission to the department’s structural review of 2010 and was implemented in consultation with officers affected and their supervisors.
-Depending on the workload allocated to a committee, additional resources are often provided to assist with administration or with research, analysis and report writing.
+A typical standing committee secretariat comprises a committee secretary, a principal research officer, a senior research officer, a research officer and an administrative officer.
+Depending on the workload allocated to a committee, additional resources are often provided or shared to assist with administration or with research, analysis and report writing.

 Jackie Morris, Senior Clerk of Committees

 Secretariat staffing and resources

 Sophie Dunstone (A/g)